HyacinthBots/LilyBot/docs/commands.md

 Arguments:
 * `kickUser` – Person to kick - User
 * `reason` - Reason for the Kick - Optional String
+* `image` - The URL to an image to provide extra context for the action - Optional String

 Result: Kicks `kickUser` from the server with reason `reason`.